GrimDeem/SDLEngine/README.md

 # SDLEngine
-Simple 2d game engine based on SDL2 with a scene graph and event dispatching.
+Simple 2d game library based on SDL2 with a scene graph and event dispatching.

 ## Getting Started
 Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.